mqttjs/MQTT.js/README.md

 It allows the creation of both MQTT clients and MQTT brokers through the `createClient` and `createServer` API methods.

-Much of this document requires an understand of the MQTT protocol, so consult the [MQTT documentation](http://mqtt.org/documentation) for more information.
+Much of this document requires an understanding of the MQTT protocol, so consult the [MQTT documentation](http://mqtt.org/documentation) for more information.